Plasma snapp-1-bit - 1 bit on-chain data per transaction

 eligible blocks.
 Here, a block is eligible if it is in the range indicated by the

 LastAccountTouch published on the root-chain.

 Many current snark sidechain solutions are publishing all transaction data on-chain to ensure data availability.
 With this solution, we reduce the on-chain publishing to only 1 bit per transaction: the bit per transaction in the DoubleSignBitmap.
-This reduces costs significantly, however it requires clients to double sign messages.
+This reduces costs significantly, however it requires clients to double sign messages and it increases the operation costs slightly because of the publishing of the LastTouchIndex list.
 I posted this write-up just for usual payment processing.
 However, this method can be used for all kind of applications.
 It fits especially well to all kind of multiplayer and auction mechanisms.